chelsigorridon/CHEGOR25091_PTO2502_GroupA_ChelsiGorridon_DJS02/README.md

 ## Working usage and interactive instructions:

-- Open index.html in your browser.
-- The app automatically loads tasks from the data.js file
-- Podcast Tasks

 ## Tasks are displayed :

+- Open index.html in a modern web browser.
+- The app automatically loads podcasts from data.js.
 - Podcast Cards in a grid format